 Here you can find some of the most Frequently Asked Questions about studying abroad.

-Studying abroad within the framework of an exchange programme means that the student spends part of his/her period of education at one of the partner universities.
-As a Nutrition Science student you will focus on collecting data for your Degree Project.
+Studying abroad within the framework of an exchange programme means that the student spends part of his/her period of education at one of the partner institutions.

 You can travel abroad during semester 3 or 4.

 For "INK agreements" (bilateral agreements): minimum 5 weeks

 Studying abroad for a period requires a lot of preparation.
 There are many aspects to consider – before, during and after the study period.
 You will receive advice and help from the Programme Director and the International Coordinator during your planning.

 However, remember that the responsibility for the success of your preparatory work and your foreign studies is your own and that you will have to do a lot of work on your own.

 Once you have accepted an exchange place, the International Coordinator will nominate you to the partner university.
 After you have been nominated you will be contacted by the partner university where you will begin to discuss your project.
 Once you have accepted the place, compelling reasons are required to withdraw your application.

 In your capacity as a representative of Karolinska Institutet it is also important that you are a good ambassador during your stay abroad.

 For courses at Wageningen, you will be registered there and will then be able to transfer the credits as "Elective courses" at KI.